J-1 Student Employment

 If you encounter an E-Form access issue and have tried accessing the E-form in multiple web browsers, please email iss[at]umass[dot]edu.

 Students holding J-1 visa status may work in the United States, both on and off-campus, but may only do so with prior authorization from their visa sponsor.
 The following information describes policies and procedures for individuals who have J-1 visa sponsorship from the University of Massachusetts Amherst (the DS-2019 must have been issued by UMass).
 If your visa sponsor is not UMass - for example IIE - you must obtain authorization directly from that sponsor.
 Our office cannot authorize employment for any student not sponsored by UMass.

 Dependents (spouse, children 15-21) of J-1 holders are eligible to work with special permission.
 The IPO cannot advise on J-2 applications as they are personal application.
 More information is available here.

 Students may work anywhere on the UMass campus and must report assistantships, fellowships, scholarships, and on-campus employment.
-Employment is limited to 20 hours per week (including assistantships) while school is in session, 40 hours a week during vacation periods (Thanksgiving Break, Winter Break, Spring Break, Summer).
+Employment is limited to 20 hours per week (including assistantships) while school is in session, 40 hours a week during vacation periods (Winter Break, Spring Break, and Summer).
 Employment at one of the other Five Colleges requires Academic Training approval.

 Authorization is employer and date specific.
 For example, if you are authorized to work at Dining Services for August 27-December 13, you cannot work for another employer or outside those dates without additional authorization.
 Resubmit the J-1 Student Employment Authorization Form for additional authorization.